UniMelb-Day-Lab/Census_Pop_Size_Pf_Ghana/README.md

 * **study_id2**: General participant identifier for **mrs_study_id2**
 * **MOI2**: Multiplicity of infection based on varcoding for **mrs_study_id2**

-This dataset can be used to generate the source data for the following figures:
+This dataset can be used to generate the following figures:
 * **Figures**
   * Figure 2 A (i.e., upsA_PAS_score, plotted by survey_year1)
   * Figure 2 B (i.e., upsBC_PAS_score, plotted by survey_year1)